Eliasdb/Vue-udemy-exercises/README.md

 I’ve added comments to the code to quickly see what does what while reviewing.
 The following space is used to go in depth about some harder structured code.

-Important note: The finished code looks different than the code below, because these are just beginner examples of basic concepts, which I might reuse later.
+Important note: The finished code looks different than the code below, because these are just examples of basic concepts, which I might reuse later.
 The final version of the code has been refactored and outsourced in different functions.
 This just serves getting the logic behind the code.

 For example:

-On the attack method, we want to randomise damage between 3 and 10, which looks like this:
+1. On the attack method, we want to randomise damage between 3 and 10, which looks like this:

 - var max = 10
 - var min = 3